peczenyj/GDPR-IAB-TCFv2/README.md

 ## looksLikeIsConsentVersion2

-Will check if a given tc string starts with a literal [C](https://metacpan.org/pod/C).
+Will check if a given tc string starts with a literal `C`.

 # SEE ALSO